elianasoledadescudero2120/jobberwocky-eliana-escudero/README.md

 Offers a list of jobs, filtered by query parameters.
 The name acts as a key and its unique.

-In addition our job-searching service **consumes data from an external job opportunity source** accessible through: [jobberwocky-extra-source](http://localhost:8080/jobs). _(The port and url of external service may vary depending on configuration settings)_
+In addition the job-searching service **consumes data from an external job opportunity source** accessible through: [jobberwocky-extra-source](http://localhost:8080/jobs). _(The port and url of external service may vary depending on configuration settings)_

 ----- **EXAMPLES** -----